bobbykim89/manguito-page/README.md

 2. Fixed issue of pictures not displayed properly in mobile page
 3. Redesigned the 404 Not Found Page
 4. Added Load More Feature to the gallery page

+### v0.1.4

+1. Update the version of dependencies.
+2. Update frontend folder structure to make it more intuitive.
+3. Use Cookie for authentication instead of using local storage.
+4. Minor update of layout to remove glitches.
+5. Remove code that is no longer used.